keyboard_arrow_up

 Bin

-Container for bulk solids with one or more outlets for withdrawal, either by gravity alone or by flow-promoting devices which assist gravity.
+A container designed to store bulk solids, equipped with one or more outlets for material withdrawal, which can be done by gravity or flow-promoting devices.

 Bin Vent Filter